christianriccio/AHP-Express-Decision-Support-Tool-for-Data-Lifecycle-Models-DLM-/README.md

-### Acknowledgments
+### 📝 Acknowledgments
 > [!NOTE]
-> Feel free to use (or modify) the code as long as you mention the repository and who implemented it, for further details contact at the following email christian.riccio@unicampania.it
+> Feel free to use or modify the code as long as you mention this repository and its contributors.
+For further details, contact the primary author at christian.riccio@unicampania.it.

 ## References
+This implementation builds on the theorethical foundations of:

 [^1]: LEAL, José Eugenio.
 AHP-express: A simplified version of the analytical hierarchy process method.
 MethodsX, 2020, 7: 100748.
 [^2]: SAATY, Roseanna W. The analytic hierarchy process—what it is and how it is used.
 Mathematical modelling, 1987, 9.3-5: 161-176.